 Mass: ca. 422 g, 455 g with standard axle converter for the version with 32 holes, without a quick release axle)

 Pictures to come.

 A few months ago (ca. Sept.
 2013) I was told by a friend of mine who already had a PD-8x that the rotation direction makes a difference in how strong the resistance to turning it (at each pole) is, and I can indeed feel this.
 In the rotation direction to be used, the hub can be rotated more easily than the other way around.
 Will this mean that vibrations in the handlebar are less than the PD-8?
 The efficiency increase should also help in this respect, but I will see when I do my test.

 The hub's price is about $200, and I was told that the main reason for the price difference with the PD-8/PV-8 is the increased cost due to narrower tolerances of the components and in the build process of the hub.

 The hub that I have doesn't have an StVZO approval number yet.

 The hub comes with an adapter for standard axles, and rotates freely inside the hub.
-Neither has any ridges to grab the fork, so how will that work?
+The hub's axle-ends don't have any ridges to grab the fork, so how will that work?
 Will there be enough friction to make sure the hub doesn't rotate in the fork?